tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.contrib.metrics.streaming_sparse_recall_at_k.md

 Computes recall@k of the predictions with respect to sparse labels.

-If `class_id` is specified, we calculate recall by considering only the
+If `class_id` is not specified, we'll calculate recall as the ratio of true
-    entries in the batch for which `class_id` is in the label, and computing the fraction of them for which `class_id` is in the top-k `predictions`.
+    positives (i.e., correct predictions, items in the top `k` highest `predictions` that are found in the corresponding row in `labels`) to actual positives (the full `labels` row).
-If `class_id` is not specified, we'll calculate recall as how often on
+If `class_id` is specified, we calculate recall by considering only the rows
-    average a class among the labels of a batch entry is in the top-k `predictions`.
+    in the batch for which `class_id` is in `labels`, and computing the fraction of them for which `class_id` is in the corresponding row in `labels`.

 `streaming_sparse_recall_at_k` creates two local variables, `true_positive_at_<k>` and `false_negative_at_<k>`, that are used to compute